OctopusDeploy/OctoProduct/chapter1.md

 :::hint
 **Concept link: Octopus accounts, certificates, and Kubernetes users**

-Credentials can be represented as either an account or a certificate in Octopus.
+Kubernetes credentials can be represented as either an account or a certificate in Octopus.

 A Kubernetes user account with a username and password is represented by an Octopus Username/Password account.

-A Kubernetes user account with a certificate is represent by an Octopus certificate.
+A Kubernetes user account with a certificate is represented by an Octopus certificate.

 A Kubernetes service account with a token stored in a secret is represented as an Octopus Token account.
 :::